 “Daniel has been a great addition to McLaren, and it’s been a pleasure working with him.
 I’d like to thank him for all of his efforts over the last two seasons both trackside and back at base,” Brown said.
 “It’s no secret that we hoped we could achieve more together but seeing him stand on the top step of the podium as a McLaren driver was a highlight.
 We wish him well for the future and let’s go enjoy the rest of the season together.”

 Fans of the enigmatic Aussie driver have also been quick to share their thoughts on the McLaren split, with many suggesting he was pushed to exit after a string of uncomfortable rumours were proven accurate.
-Collectively, the F1 community has shared concerns over how the situation was handled and questioned whether the decision to pursue drivers outside the organisation while Ricciardo was still in the box seat was underhanded and malicious.
+Collectively, the F1 community has shared concerns over how the situation was handled and questioned whether the decision to Will Daniel Ricciardo Race for McLaren in 2023?
+Latest on the Aussie F1 Driver was underhanded and malicious.
 When initial reports broke that McLaren was eyeing Piastri, Ricciardo was immediately thrown into an awkward situation, constantly forced to defend himself over speculation that he could neither confirm nor deny.

 Daniel Ricciardo’s Future

 With Ricciardo officially calling time on his stint behind the wheel at McLaren, the attention now turns to his future.
 No seats have freed up as of yet, meaning that the 33-year-old is currently an F1 star without a home, however, that could change soon.
 If McLaren does follow through with Piastri move, which they are expected to do, Ricciardo may be able to snag the spare seat at Piastri’s current team Alpine.
 Additionally, new reports have suggested Ricciardo has already been approached by rival teams Hass, Alfa Romeo and Williams, with the former apparently the front runner.